Barfly (film): Plot

-Henry Chinaski is a destitute alcoholic who lives in a rundown apartment in Los Angeles and works menial jobs when he can find them.
-An intelligent man and keenly aware of his circumstance, he finds solace in expressing his feelings and perceptions of the world through writing poetry and short stories which he submits to magazines and papers for a few extra dollars.
+Destitute alcoholic Henry Chinaski lives in a Los Angeles rundown apartment and works menial jobs when he can find them.
+He also writes poetry and short stories which he submits to magazines and papers for little money.

-Henry frequents a bar called The Golden Horn, where he drinks, hangs out with other down and out alcoholics, and gets into altercations with the tough guy bartender he hates, Eddie.
+Henry frequents The Golden Horn, a bar where he drinks, hangs out with other alcoholics, and gets into altercations with the bartender he hates, Eddie.
 One night, Henry gets into a fight with Eddie and loses.
-The next day, he delivers sandwiches to two patrons in the bar.
-Realizing he needs to eat before fighting (to gain energy) to win, he grabs the sandwich out of one of the patrons' hands and eats it, disgusting the patron and angering the bar owner, Jim, one of Henry's best friends.
-Jim tells Henry to go lie down in his apartment for a few hours.
-After an afternoon nap, Henry steals bread, bologna, and wine from another apartment to eat and drink in preparation to fight Eddie.
+To gain energy and win the next fight, he takes a sandwich from a patron and eats it, disgusting the patron and angering the bar owner, Jim, one of Henry's best friends.
+Jim tells Henry to go lie down in his apartment.
+After an afternoon nap, Henry steals food from another apartment to eat in preparation to fight Eddie.

-Henry returns to The Golden Horn later that evening, and antagonizes Eddie until he finally challenges him to another fight.
-Henry jumps over the bar and drinks beer out of the tap, infuriating Eddie.
-Jim puts a wager on Henry to beat Eddie.
-Henry wins the fight, and is then kicked out of the bar.
-Jim wins his bet, which he then gives to Henry so that he can buy a couple of drinks for the night.

-Henry then staggers on to another establishment down the street called the Kenmore, where he continues his imbibement.
-There, he meets Wanda, a fellow alcoholic and a kept woman.
-Wanda is initially annoyed with Henry, telling him she "hates people," but is intrigued by his sarcastic and witty responses.
-The two buy liquor at a store across the street, and Wanda then steals corn from a cornfield, attracting the attention of the police.
+Henry then returns to The Golden Horn and antagonizes Eddie until the latter challenges him to another fight, which Henry wins.
+Henry then staggers on to the Kenmore, a nearby establishment where he continues his imbibement.
+There, he meets Wanda, an alcoholic and a kept woman.
+Wanda is initially annoyed with Henry, saying that she "hates people," but ends up being intrigued by him.
+The two buy liquor at a nearby store, and Wanda steals corn from a cornfield, attracting the attention of the police.
 The two run to her apartment, evading them.
-Wanda boils the corn but discovers it is green and inedible, and then freaks out, saying that nothing in her life ever works out.
+Wanda boils the corn but discovers it is green and inedible and freaks out, saying that nothing in her life ever works out.
 Henry comforts her.

-The next day, Henry sets out to get a job to finance their booze-soaked life together.
-Henry then takes Wanda back to The Golden Horn to meet Jim as well as to cash an income tax rebate he received working six months in a toy factory.